 Steve’s experience in complex commercial litigation spans a wide range of substantive areas including breach of contract, the Uniform Commercial Code, Lanham Act, employment torts and contracts, whistle-blower suits, unfair competition and antitrust, among others.
 His practice also has emphasized the defense of manufacturers in toxic substances, products liability and mass tort cases.
 He has experience as both regional counsel and national counsel for Fortune 500 companies in recurrent products liability litigation.
 He has served as defense liaison counsel in statewide coordinated products liability litigation.
 He also has extensive experience in multidistrict litigation proceedings.
 Steve’s clients span a diverse range of industries, including aerospace, energy, communications and pharmaceuticals.
 He is a frequent speaker on litigation matters and trial techniques.

-Steve is a former captain in the U.S. Marine Corps, having served on active duty as an AV-8A/C Harrier pilot and training command flight instructor from 1980-1989.
+Steve is a former captain in the U.S. Marine Corps, having served on active duty as an AV-8A/C Harrier pilot and training command flight instructor.